 Understanding Fee Disclosure Regulations

 Retirement plan fees can be complicated to understand.
-With the new legislation around fee disclosure in recent years, you are dealing with tough questions.
 With the help of a financial professional and resources from The Principal – you can gain a better understanding of retirement plan fees and how they may measure up based on the services provided.

 Statement of regulations